About

 2023 - Portrait of the Head, Talbot Heath School, Dorset

-Media & Residencies
+Media & Television

-2025 - Extraordinary Portraits, Series 4, Episode 2 BBC One (Chatterbox Media)
+2025 - Extraordinary Portraits, Series 4, Episode 2, BBC One (Chatterbox Media)

 2023 - Make it At Market, Series 1, Episode 13, BBC One (Flabbergast TV)